-The programme has been designed to provide those who work in the broad area of the public and human service professions an opportunity to study part-time for a doctorate.
+The programme has been designed to provide those who work in law an opportunity to study part-time for a doctorate.

 After the Legal Services Act 2007, how do you stand out from the crowd?

 A professional doctorate is a research degree designed for those in professional practice to deepen their understanding and engagement with practice.
-You may be interested in conventional legal doctrinal research, perhaps in a practice-based area such as funding of litigation; or the law in action in areas such as insolvency law or legal education by rigorous socio-legal data collection and analysis.
+You may be interested in conventional legal doctrinal research, perhaps in a practice-based area such as funding of litigation, the management of law firms or alternative business structures; or the law in action in areas such as criminal justice, insolvency law or legal education by rigorous socio-legal data collection and analysis.

 In the NTU programme, you will have the advantage of working with and sharing discussion with colleagues from other disciplines, principally social practice and education for additional and unusual insight into their own work and working practices.
 Exposure, in this multi-disciplinary setting, to challenging theoretical frameworks; philosophies and forms of enquiry is intellectually stimulating and personally inspiring.

 A suitable research project for the professional doctorate will have a close relationship with your own practice and identity as a lawyer.
 It may involve investigating or implementing change at an organisational or wider level.
 It will involve you in making decisions about what and how to research, and in exploring the implications of that research, not only for your practice, but for yourself.

 Consistent with the approach used successfully by Nottingham Law School for over twenty years, you will be encouraged to engage in a process of continuous reflection on yourself, your practice and your research throughout the programme.
 We expect you to become expert in your chosen field of investigation, developing and demonstrating your autonomy and confidence as a researching professional through discussion, reading and research investigation.